 How the model works and what the numbers mean.

-A signal is a market opportunity where the model's estimated probability of an outcome exceeds the probability implied by the bookmaker's odds.
-Signals are not predictions — they are statistical edges identified by a quantitative model.
+A signal is where the model's estimated probability of an outcome diverges above the probability implied by the bookmaker's odds.
+Signals are not predictions, and a divergence is not a guaranteed advantage — it is a quantitative model's view, surfaced transparently so you can compare it against the market price yourself.

 Over a large sample, positive-EV signals should yield a positive return on investment.
 Individual outcomes are subject to variance.
 A signal that does not land is not a model failure — it is the expected cost of operating under uncertainty.